percona/pmm/README.md

 > You can build a themed version for local viewing by changing the command in step 3 to:
 >
 > `docker run --rm -v $(pwd):/docs perconalab/pmm-doc-md mkdocs build -f mkdocs-preview.yml`
+>
+> Alternatively, you can use the MkDocs built-in web server to live preview local edits:
+>
+> `docker run --rm -v $(pwd):/docs -p 8000:8000 perconalab/pmm-doc-md mkdocs serve -f mkdocs-preview.yml --dev-addr=0.0.0.0:8000`
+>
+> and point your browser to [http://localhost:8000](http://localhost:8000).

 ## Install Sphinx and extensions